AfterdarkNZ/MissionReady-Level5-Mission0/README.md

+This is just a static frontend page setup to showcase html, css and javascript skills.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.